Sixers Trade Rumors: Damian Lillard Reportedly Wants To Be Traded To Philadelphia

 CH: Having known you for years and your position, why is this current juncture such a pivotal moment for you?

 DL: There are few reasons: One being I’m not getting any younger.
 Our environment has always been great.
 We’re not losing a lot, but we were eliminated by a shorthanded Denver team that I felt we should have beat.
 I just walked away from that really disappointed.
 I was like, ‘Man, this just isn’t going to work.’
 We’re not winning the championship, but we’ve got a successful organization.
 We’re not a franchise that’s just out here losing every year and getting divided.
 We have positive seasons; we just don’t end up with a championship.
 So I feel like at this point, I basically made the decision that if you do what you’ve always done, you’ll always be where you’ve always been.
 Just like I hold myself accountable for a bad performance or hold myself accountable to make sure that I work my ass off when I’m training, I must be accountable for saying what needs to be said even if it’s not popular.
 And that just comes with age.
 When I was younger, I felt like maybe I’ll be out of place, but I feel like I’ve earned the right to say we must do better.
-We must do better if we want to win on that level.READ MORE: 'Through The Stroke Of A Pen, Lives Will Be Changed': REFORM Alliance CEO Robert Rooks On Mission To Improve Criminal Justice System
+We must do better if we want to win on that level.READ MORE: Realmuto Powers Phils Over Marlins To Finish Suspended Game

 OK, that was a lot, but when Lillard said, “I just walked away from that really disappointed.
 I was like, ‘Man, this just isn’t going to work.’
 We’re not winning the championship, but we’ve got a successful organization,” that reads like a guy who’s done playing for his current franchise.